-We check students’ eligibility for continuing eligibility for Texas grant after spring grades post each academic year.
+We check students’ continuing eligibility for Texas grant after spring grades post each academic year.
 Students who do not meet the eligibility requirements will not be awarded the TEXAS Grant for the next year.
-In addition, later submissions of the FAFSA will not allow you to qualify to be awarded TEXAS Grant in subsequent years.
+In addition, late submissions of the FAFSA will not allow you to qualify to be awarded TEXAS Grant in subsequent years.

-If you received a TEXAS Grant at another institution and are now planning to attend UTSA, please contact our office either by phone, walk-in or by emailing email@example.com.
+If you received a TEXAS Grant at another institution and are now planning to attend UTSA, please contact our office either by phone, in-person or by emailing email@example.com.
 Let us know the school that you received the award from and what semester you will be transferring to UTSA.
 Our office will check to make sure you have eligibility to receive the grant.
-Typically, this process starts in late July for the next academic year.
+Typically, this process starts in lSeptember (after Census) for the next academic year.

 Should you fail to meet requirements for renewal, you may submit an appeal to review your eligibility based upon extenuating circumstances.
 The request must be submitted in writing and should detail the reason behind your request and provide any supporting documentation.
 Please submit this appeal to our office in the form of a typed request and include copies of supporting documentation.
-This can be submitted either in person or by email.
+This can be submitted by phone, walk-in or by emailing firstname.lastname@example.org.
 Reasons that may be considered include: